trofi/trofi.github.io.gen/posts/302-Ofast-and-ffast-math-non-local-effects.md

 constants at compile time.
 I also use `gcc` extension to write down floats in hexadecimal form (instead of decimal form).

-Quick quiz: what class should the above program print you think?
+**Quick quiz**: what class should the above program print you think?

 Let's run it and see the answer: